MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 ---
 title: Getting started with a work or school account  | Microsoft Docs
-description: Getting started with a work or school Account
+description: Getting started with a work or school account
 author: mariosleon
 ms.service: flow
 ms.topic: article